Overview

 • Losing or gaining weight without trying.

-Functioning pituitary adenomas typically make a large amount of one hormone.
-That exposes the body to high levels of that hormone.
-Rarely, a pituitary adenoma may make more than one hormone.
+• High amounts of hormones.
+Most pituitary tumors that make hormones produce too much of just one hormone.
+This can raise the level of that hormone in the body and cause symptoms.
+In rare cases, a pituitary tumor may make more than one hormone.
 The following types of functioning pituitary adenomas cause different symptoms depending on the hormones they make.

-Pituitary tumors that make adrenocorticotropic hormone are called corticotroph adenomas.
-Adrenocorticotropic hormone, also called ACTH, causes the adrenal glands to make the hormone cortisol.
-ACTH tumors trigger the adrenal glands to make too much cortisol.
+• Pituitary tumors that make adrenocorticotropic hormone.
+Pituitary tumors that make adrenocorticotropic hormone (ACTH) are called corticotroph adenomas.
+ACTH causes the adrenal glands to make a hormone called cortisol.
+When a tumor makes too much ACTH, the adrenal glands make too much cortisol.
 This causes a condition called Cushing disease.
-Cushing disease is one cause of Cushing syndrome.
+Cushing disease is one cause of a broader condition called Cushing syndrome.

 Cushing disease symptoms include:

-• Weight gain and fatty tissue deposits around the midsection and upper back.
+• Weight gain and fatty tissue deposits around the belly, chest and upper back.

 • Stretch marks.